At affordable prices, Cuba offers the visitor sights and experiences that are authentically Cuban in a way that no other country can offer.

 If you booked your vacation before June 5, contact your cruise line for details.

-All nationalities can travel the beautiful sights of Cuba as visitors except Americans.
+All nationalities can travel to the beautiful sights of Cuba as visitors except Americans.
 Americans still need to travel under 12 approved reasons; the most common is the People to People visa.
 This is also used by cruise companies offering different shore excursions for Americans.

 Cuban Tourist Cards Are Mandatory for Travelers